MobiDataLab/mdl-semantic-enrichment/README.md

   - ```geometry```: POI geometry (GeoPandas geometry object)
   - ```category```: POI category (string)

   For viable examples of POI datasets, please have a look at the datasets in the ```datasets``` folder.
+See also the ```misc``` folder for a notebook that contains an example on how to generate a POI dataset from OpenStreetMap data for MAT-Builder.

 - **Move**: trajectories are enriched with the move segments.
 The segments can also be augmented with the transportation mean probably used.